-- The wand contains an accelerometer and gyroscope, which in turn provide biofeedback via the controller as the user contracts and relaxes pelvic floor muscles.
+- The wand contains an accelerometer and gyroscope, which in turn provides visual feedback via the controller as the user contracts and relaxes pelvic floor muscles.
 The wand also contains a weighted motor, which provides the mechanotherapy pulses.

-- It’s the mechanotherapy, gentle oscillations designed for maximum impact, paired with a voluntary muscle contraction that work together to improve muscle tone and reduce SUI.
+- It’s the mechanotherapy, gentle vibration designed for maximum impact, paired with a voluntary muscle contraction that work together to improve muscle tone and reduce SUI.

 What is mechanotherapy?